Agentic RAG with AWS 7: The Agentic Layer, Planning, Tools, and Multi-Step Retrieval

 Lambda - choose

-Create function - pick
+Create function - choose

-Author from scratch - choose
+Author from scratch - set

 Then replace the contents of the default lambda_function.py editor with the downloaded file.